Hackathon Judging Criteria

 The Recommended Framework

-After judging hundreds of hackathons, we've found this 4-category framework strikes the right balance between comprehensive evaluation and simplicity.
+Based on what works across hundreds of hackathons, this 4-category framework strikes the right balance between comprehensive evaluation and simplicity.
 It works for corporate, university, community hackathons, and everything in between.

 Innovation & Creativity